ihmeuw/vivarium_research/docs/source/model_design/general_research.rst

 Randomized Controlled Trials (RCTs) are a type of epidemiologic study design in which researchers randomly divide a study population into two or more groups and experimentally expose one (or more) of those group to a given exposure(s) while the remaining group serves as a control population.
 The goal of RCTs is to measure the potential causal relationship between a given exposure (or intervention) and a given outcome or outcomes without the influence of counfounding variables and they require exposures that can be experimentally administered to study subjects in an ethical manner.

 Randomization is a critical aspect of RCTs.
-The goal behind randomizing study subjects to exposure groups is to ensure that any potential confounders between the exposure and outcome are evenly distributed between groups; in other words, to eliminate any association between the confounder and the exposure (a necessary condition for Confounding_).
+The goal behind randomizing study subjects to exposure groups is to ensure that any potential confounders, both known and unknown, between the exposure and outcome are evenly distributed between groups; in other words, to eliminate any association between the confounder and the exposure (a necessary condition for Confounding_).
 When equal distribution of confounding variables across exposure groups is achieved via randomization, there will be no bias in the measurement of the association between the exposure and outcome due to confounding.
 This means that there is no need to identify and control for potential confounding variables when conducting RCTs.
 This makes RCTs a favorable study design for relationships between exposures and outcomes that are not well known, because identification of potential confounders is not necessary apriori.

 RCTs are almost always longitudinal in nature in that study subjects are tracked over time following administration of the exposure or treatment.
 Selection of study participants are generally required to be at-risk for the outcome (note that the outcome may be *remission* from a condition, requiring study subjects to be infected at study enrollment).